azhirnov/FrameGraph/docs/Shader-debugging.md

     {
         bool condition = ...

-        // if condition is true then profiling will started here dbg_EnableProfiling( condition );
+        // if condition is true then profiling will start here dbg_EnableProfiling( condition );
         ...
     }